a-lakhanpal/a-lakhanpal/README.md

 - 👋 Hi, I’m Ankur Lakhanpal
 - 👀 I’m interested in AI, ML, Python in SEO
 - 🌱 I’m currently learning Python use case in SEO
-- 💞️ I’m looking to collaborate on Pyhton or any automation for SEO
+- 💞️ I’m looking to collaborate on Python or any automation for SEO
 - 📫 reach out to me on twitter - https://twitter.com/ankur0209

 <!---